 When to Know When Surgery Is Necessary

-Surgery may be required in rare occasions as heel spur bone treatment.
-If we believe it is necessary, our podiatrists will refer you to a surgeon for the needle aspiration of the calcific deposits or an orthopaedic surgeon for a consultation to discuss heel bone spur surgical excision.
+Surgery may be required on rare occasions to treat heel spurs.
+If we believe it is necessary, our podiatrists will refer you to a surgeon for needle aspiration of the calcific deposits or to an orthopaedic surgeon for a consultation regarding surgical excision of a heel bone spur.

-Using modern techniques, recovery from removing the heel spur is relatively quick, and a podiatric aftercare rehabilitation plan effectively follows the results.
+Using modern techniques, recovery from heel spur removal is relatively quick, and a podiatric aftercare rehabilitation plan effectively supports the results.

 Heel Spur Management in Singapore

-The Foot Practice Podiatry Clinic is at the forefront of innovation in managing foot and ankle musculoskeletal conditions in Singapore.
-With our pioneering technologies, including 3D infrared biomechanical gait analysis to shockwave therapies for lower limbs, our highly-specialised approach to managing heel spurs focuses on the least invasive therapies to restore optimal mobility and eradicate pain.
+The Foot Practice Podiatry Clinic is at the forefront of innovation in the management of foot and ankle musculoskeletal conditions in Singapore.
+With our pioneering technologies, including 3D infrared biomechanical gait analysis and shockwave therapies for the lower limbs, our highly specialised approach to managing heel spurs focuses on the least invasive treatments to restore optimal mobility and eliminate pain.

 If you believe you have heel spur symptoms, consulting one of our podiatrists can help assess your condition and provide the right plan for recovery for heel spurs or related dysfunction.
 As with other ailments, early diagnosis often leads to greater recovery and aftercare.